FarhanSadaf/Personal-Healthcare-Management-System/README.md

 # Personal Healthcare Management System
-This is a healthcare management based Web Project using ASP.NET MVC and MS SQL server for database.
+This is a healthcare management based Web development project using ASP.NET MVC and MS SQL server for database.

 Functionalities: